-She’s likely to stand somewhere between 4 and 5 feet tall at this age.
-Her weight will probably be somewhere between 70 and 100 pounds.
+They’re likely to stand somewhere between 4 and 5 feet tall at this age.
+Their weight will probably be somewhere between 70 and 100 pounds.
 But at this age, your daughter has likely entered puberty and is at the peak of a growth spurt.
-She might grow as much as 4 inches a year during this time.
+They might grow as much as 4 inches a year during this time.

-Her breasts have likely started to develop and she is probably beginning to get both pubic hair and underarm hair.
+Their breasts have likely started to develop and they are probably beginning to get both pubic hair and underarm hair.
 Some girls this age will have their first menstrual period.
 In general, the taller and heavier a girl is, the earlier puberty will occur.

-As she grows, your daughter will likely gain body fat as part of puberty.
-She might start to get pimples.
-At the same time, your daughter may still be getting some of her permanent teeth -- particularly the ones toward the back.
+As they grow, your daughter will likely gain body fat as part of puberty.
+They might start to get pimples.
+At the same time, your daughter may still be getting some of their permanent teeth -- particularly the ones toward the back.